Table of Contents

 Welding is a technique to connect two metals and has a vast use in this modern era.
-Amongst the different types of welding, arc welding is a common one.
+Amongst the different types of welding, arc welding is the most common one.
 It uses electric power to generate heat and thus melt metals.
-This type of welding uses a welding rod for generating that heat.
+This type of welding uses a welding rod to generate that heat.

 In the world of arc welding, 7014 and 7018 welding rods are two common names.
 They both have similar welding features.
 And yet it often gets difficult to distinguish between these two.
-So, I am here to talk about their differences. keep going with me and explore the 7014 vs 7018 welding rods.
+So, I am here to talk about their differences.
+Keep reading and explore the 7014 vs 7018 welding rods.

 What is a 7014 welding rod?

-7014 welding rod is an arc welding rod coated with titania iron powder.
+7014 welding rod is an arc welding rod coated with Titania and Iron powder.
 It is mostly used to weld low metal alloys.
-That’s why it is used in household welding.
+This is why it is used in household welding.
 It provides a good deposition and pretty easy to use.

 What is 7018 welding rod?

 7018 welding rod is also an arc welding rod and also known as a low hydrogen electrode.
 It is used to weld crap or high sulfur steel.
 Like the 7014 rods, it also provides a good deposition.
 However, it is a bit sophisticated to handle and not recommended for armature users.

 Comparing 7014 and 7018 Welding Rods: Similarities and Key Differences